-We have obtained all the information and explanations, which to the best of our knowledge and belief were necessary for the purposes of our audit.
-We therefore believe that our audit provides a reasonable basis for our opinion.
+Except for matters referred to paragraphs 1 to 2 below, we have obtained all the information and explanations, which to the best of our knowledge and belief were necessary for the purposes of our audit.
+We therefore believe that our audit provides a reasonable base for our opinion.